 Every driver both new and experienced should know what to do whenever they come up to a crossing.
 Warning lights and signs mark these crossings, notifying you of what's ahead.
 There are also a set of arms on both sides that prevent drivers from crossing when a train is approaching.
 When the train comes within a certain distance, the arms lower, lights flash, and bells sound.
 The arms then lift back up after the train is completely through the intersection.

 When you approach the crossing, start by slowing down and looking both ways.
 If you don't see a train coming and there are no warning lights or sounds, quickly cross the tracks and keep on driving.
 If the arms are already down, come to a complete stop and wait patiently for the train to go through and the arms to lift back up.

-3 Safety Tips for Approaching Railroad Crossings
+3 Safety Rules to Follow for Railroad Crossings